quicwg/datagram/draft-pauly-quic-datagram.md

 DATAGRAM frames MUST be protected with either 0-RTT or 1-RTT keys.

-Note that the DATAGRAM frame does not support identifying separate flows of datagrams within a single QUIC connection, as the Stream ID does for STREAM frames.
-Demultiplexing datagram data is the responsibility of the application.

 ## Datagram Identifiers {#datagram-id}

 Since several applications relying on datagrams have the need to identify which application-level flow a given datagram is a part of, DATAGRAM frames carry a datagram identifier.
 Applications that do not have a need for the identifier can use the value zero on their DATAGRAM frames and use the DATAGRAM_ID bit to omit sending the identifier over the wire.
+If an application uses a mixture of DATAGRAM frames with and without the DATAGRAM_ID bit set, the frames without it are assumed to be part of the application-level flow with Datagram ID zero.

 ## Flow Control and Acknowledgements